Welcome everybody to the Year 6 section of the website.

 Class Teachers:

-6B Mrs Buckley
+6B Mrs Bradshaw

 If you have any questions, please don't hesitate to ask one of the Year 6 team, or contact the school office on 0161 921 1390 and somebody will call you back at the earliest opportunity.